Mikazuki5/rn_boilerplate/README.md

 Please change configuration for your app like in Axios and RNConfig file

+- for install node please use the latest version from node

 # Getting Started

 > **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.